Archetypes in Human Evolution

 The archetypes are often, if not usually, found in the various deities worshiped in a culture, and they reinforce the roles people experience during the different phases of their lives.
 For example, The Mother Goddess not only provides a context for worship and prayer, known to reduce stress and anxiety, she also provides a context in which the association of motherhood with compassion can be emphasized.
 In other words, if mothers were subconsciously pretending to be the Mother Goddess, they might be more nurturing than otherwise.
 A girl may worship the Mother Goddess throughout her childhood and adolescence, and then later, having a child of her own, find a paradigm of mothering there.
 Stories about the Mother Goddess would imply things about the Goddess.
 You wouldn’t need to have a story about the mother Goddess and a wounded bird in order to infer the way such a goddess would respond to one.
 The stories that do exist would imply a personality whose response to a wounded bird would be easy to guess.

-The Hero is an other archetype, one more appropriate for men young enough to hunt and go to war.
+The Hero is another archetype, one more appropriate for men young enough to hunt and go to war.
 Stories about heroes contain not only tactics for use in hunting and warfare, but also explain the warrior’s code of honor.
 Among the Plains Indians after a successful hunt, the hunters would re-enact their exploits in dance, as well as telling the story in words and gestures.
 Particularly clever stratagems would be remembered, and become part of a hunter’s education.
-A warrior God’s personality can easily be inferred from the many stories about him, and that personality would imply many different behaviors, and these would give the warriors ideas which would help them respond to threats more effectively.
+A warrior God’s personality can easily be inferred from the stories about him, and that personality would imply other behaviors.
+Actions which don’t ‘fit’ with a warrior’s persona wouldn’t be part of the lore of the warrior god.
+The stories about him would give warriors ideas that would help them respond to threats and opportunities more effectively.

 One of the most salient aspects of many points of religious faith is that they aren’t true.
 Diseases aren’t caused by evil spirits or black magic, or, even if they are, infections, old age and genetic predisposition will still play some part.
 One could pass the point by quite easily by saying that in our early history people didn’t know the “real’ reasons things happened, and so it’s no surprise that their explanations were wrong.
 It’s surprising that there were any explanations at all.

 According to Philosopher\historian of science, T.S.
-Kuhn , even the most absurd or confused explanation of a phenomena can find acceptance in the absence of a competing idea.
-Once any explanation is offered for a phenomena, that phenomena will have an explanation from that time on.
+Kuhn , even the most absurd or confused explanation of a phenomenon can find acceptance in the absence of a competing idea.
+Once any explanation is offered for a phenomenon that phenomena will have an explanation from that time on.
 Each succeeding speculation is better able to explain the relevant phenomena better than its predecessors.

 The deities are the opening lines in the drama of understanding human subjectivity, and many of the lessons they offer are still the best lessons available, especially for children, or the uneducated.
 The latter group still represents most of the people on earth.